jerricksforjesus/JerricksJesus/MOBILE_APP_UPDATES_POST_NOV30.md

 ### 7.1 System Architecture Overview

+**IMPORTANT: The mobile app FETCHES quiz questions from the web application's database.
+Questions are pre-generated and stored in the PostgreSQL database.
+The mobile app does NOT generate questions.**

 The Bible Quiz system consists of:
 - **66 Books** covering the complete Bible (39 Old Testament + 27 New Testament)
 - **10 Questions per Quiz** randomly selected from approved questions for each book
-- **AI-Generated Questions** using Gemini 2.5 Flash model from actual scripture content
+- **Pre-Generated Questions** already stored in PostgreSQL `quiz_questions` table
-- **Admin Approval Workflow** - questions require approval before use in quizzes
+- **Admin Approval Workflow** - questions are approved by web admin before appearing in quizzes
 - **Guest Progress Tracking** with migration to account on login

+### How Questions Get Into the Database (Web Admin Only):
+1. Web admin triggers AI question generation for a book
+2. Questions are generated and stored in database with `isApproved: 0`
+3. Web admin reviews and approves questions
+4. Mobile app fetches approved questions via API

+**Mobile app only needs to:** Fetch questions via API and display them to users.

 ### 7.2 Bible Books Structure